wijdan1995/hw-week_01-day_04-js-arrays/README.md

   <br>
     <code > summationEven(5) // should return 6 because 2+4=6</code>
   </li>
-  <li>Create a program to get the average of a group of numbers
+  <li>Create a function to get the average of a group of numbers
   <br>
     <code> avg([8, 2, 2, 4]) // should return 4</code>
   </li>
-  <li>Create a program to reverse the letters in a word
+  <li>Create a function to reverse the letters in a word
   <br>
     <code > reverse("caterpillar") // should return "rallipretac"</code>
   </li>